 India remains the country with the largest deficit in urea, importing several million tonnes per year - around one third of its requirements.
 The country's urea consumption is complicated by a subsidy scheme which has decontrolled the prices of all fertilizers except urea, leading to nutrient imbalances in application.
 However, the government is now attempting to move to direct subsidies to farmers, as described in our article earlier this year (Nitrogen+Syngas 341, pp20-24).
 At the same time, the government is trying to boost domestic production by revamping and reopening old, closed plants and allowing the construction of new plants.
-At the moment, only one new fertilizer plant is urea capacity have been postponed or othunder construction in India - Matix Fertilizer erwise found funding difficult. in Bengal, which is using coalbed methane as feedstock.
-There are a dozen other pro-Urea trade iects under development, but allocation of gas will be crucial to whether the project Because of the large volumes of urea is able to proceed or not, and many Indian produced in major consuming markets. companies are looking overseas to see especially India and China, international if capacity can be developed there, with trade in urea makes up a relatively small Iran and various locations in Africa under proportion of the total urea market - about consideration.
-For the moment, it looks as 28%.
-Table 3 shows the major exportthough India will remain the main importer. ing and importing regions as of 2014, although this masks some intra-regional trade, for example from Indonesia to Vietnam or Canada to the USA.
-Other regions With prices low and the industry suffering can almost be considered as appendages from overcapacity following the previous of a larger market.
-For example the Caribinvestment cycle, the conditions for buildbean is mainly an adjunct to the US maring new urea plants are not as rosy as ket, the Middle East is closely tied to the South Asia market, and North Africa is very they have been previously, and most of the plants in Table 2 are the tail end of this closely tied in with the European market.
+At the moment, only one new fertilizer plant is under construction in India - Matix Fertilizer in Bengal, which is using coalbed methane as feedstock.
+There are a dozen other projects under development, but allocation of gas will be crucial to whether the project is able to proceed or not, and many Indian companies are looking overseas to see if capacity can be developed there, with Iran and various locations in Africa under consideration.
+For the moment, it looks as though India will remain the main importer.